rdwrome/ODL/README.md

 	- my background
 		- [gender/sound/space dissertation](https://libraetd.lib.virginia.edu/public_view/tb09j6186)
 		- teaching life at berklee
-	- ethics of [co-creation](https://wip.mitpress.mit.edu/collectivewisdom) articulated in
+	- ethics of [co-creation](https://wip.mitpress.mit.edu/collectivewisdom) articulated in Collective Wisdom Field Study
 		- singular author/authority/process can be harmful (Executive Summary, p.4)
 		- "Projects emerge from a process, and evolve from within communities and with people, rather than for or about them."
 (Executive Summary, p.5)
 	- co-listening as feminist intervention
 		- 'genius'
-		- agency
+		- distributed agency

 ## works I'm thinking about